Savory succulent keto meatballs make great low carb dinners and are awesome for meal prep!

 If you’d rather use just 1 type of meat, opt for ground beef, and add a teaspoon of Italian season to give this low carb ground beef recipes meatballs a similar flavor.

 Or, turn these into Italian sausage meatballs, just remove the seasoning and salt from the recipe.

-Everything else – seasoning and diced low carb vegetables add loads of flavor without hardly any carbs to these keto meatballs.
+Everything else – seasoning and diced keto vegetables add loads of flavor without hardly any carbs to these keto meatballs.
 Sautéing veggies helps to combat bitterness and brings their slightly sweeter flavors to the forefront.
 This includes your garlic.